-How to make your Wordpress blog more SEO-Friendly
+How to make your WordPress blog more SEO-Friendly

-by Matt Stratton on October 15, 2009
+Matt Stratton | Oct 15, 2009 min read

 There are many different ways to attract visitors/readers to your blog.
 You could just hope that they stumble across your site randomly, but that’s not a very proactive method.
 One major source of traffic is going to be from people using search engines like Google to discover articles/posts on topics that are interesting to them – and you can help by making it easier for your blog to be indexed by the search engines.